chemica/flirt/README.md

 # Flirt

-This Ruby gem is a brutally simple take on the observer pattern.
+A brutally simple take on the observer pattern.

-Flirt acts as a single point to which events can be sent and listeners can be registered, in order to promote extreme decoupling between components.
+Flirt acts as a single point to which events can be sent (published) and listeners can be registered (subscribed), in order to promote extreme decoupling between components.

 ## Installation